 Simon Schwär, M.Sc.

 I'm a PhD student in the Music Processing group, where we study how computers can help us understand music and musical signals.
-I currently focus on musically meaningful methods to quantify differences between audio signals.
-This can be useful for many tasks in the field of music information retrieval, like the analysis of singing voice intonation.
+I currently focus on musically meaningful methods to include physical and perceptual models in frameworks for gradient-based optimization.
+This can be useful for many tasks in the field of music information retrieval, like the analysis of singing voice and musical instrument intonation.

 Even less information about me can be found on my personal website.